Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_1.md

 A way, especially one of several possible variations, in which a set or number of things can be ordered or arranged.
 ```

-For example, give 1 number [1], there's only 1 permutation 1.
+For example, give a single number 1, there's only 1 permutation 1.

 For 2 numbers 1 and 2, there are two permutations [1,2] and [2,1].